Toronto subway: Technology

 The heavy rail and light metro lines have some characteristics in common: Such lines are fully isolated from road traffic and pedestrians; the station platforms are covered, and the trains are boarded through many doors from high platforms within a fare-paid zone separated by faregates.

 In contrast, the surface portions of the light rail lines (Lines 5 and 6) will fit into the street environment.
 Light-rail tracks will be laid on the surface within reserved lanes in the middle of the street, and cross street intersections at grade.
 Surface stations will have simple, low-level platforms.
 However, like heavy rail and light metro, passengers will be able to board and alight the light rail trains by multiple doors.

-The light metro on Line 3 uses a more complex technology than heavy rail, which a TTC document describes as follows:
+Line 3 Scarborough, a light metro, used a more complex technology than heavy rail, which a TTC document describes as follows: